 Should I buy riding apparel and/or boots prior to my first lesson?

-No. We recommend waiting at least until after the first meeting of Introduction to Horse Riding to purchase your own riding apparel and/or boots.
+No. We recommend waiting at least until after the first meeting of Horse Riding for Adults to purchase your own riding apparel and/or boots.
 During the first class meeting we will explain in detail proper riding attire, how it fits and its purpose and provide you with a coupon for a discount with our local tack shop partner.

 Do I need my own safety helmet?

 Seventh Farm provides safety helmets for your use during riding lessons.
-It is recommended that riders wanting to continue into intermediate and advanced riding classes purchase their own helmet.
+It is recommended that riders wanting to continue into Intermediate riding classes purchase their own helmet.

 Do I need any of my own horse tack/equipment?